 WiFi technology uses radio waves to provide network connectivity.
-A WiFi connection is established using a wireless adapter to create hotspots in the vicinity of a wireless router that is connected to a network and allows user to access internet services.
-It’s one of the most ubiquitous and standardized protocols in the world of technology.
-We don’t need to check whether our phone is using the same WiFi as the one available in restaurant or neighbour’s house, or the foreign hotel that you visit coz it just works.
+A WiFi connection is established using a wireless adapter to create hotspots in the vicinity of a wireless router that is connected to a network and allows users to access the wireless technologies.
+It’s one of the most ubiquitous and standardized access point in the world of technology.
+We don’t need to check whether our phone is using the same wireless connection as the one available in restaurant or neighbour’s house, or the foreign hotel that you visit coz it just works.

 Though most of the things can be done with the help of a wire-line internet connection, wi-fi technology has its own advantage of easy to deal with.
 We need Wi-Fi because there is value in mobility and being tethered by a hard line is very much painful.

 The best use of this technology is in a multi-user environment i.e. Schools, Colleges, Hospitals, Malls, Organization etc.

 - Freedom to access the Internet from anywhere within the signal range and move your devices around without losing the connection.
 Connect any mobile device, laptop, Tab etc with no extra work required

 - Ability to access other devices connected to your network, for example, multiple computers can use one printer without a directly wired connection

 - Freedom from the hassle of installing wired connections in different rooms

 - Increase in Customer Satisfaction as Customers view firefly wifi facility as a necessity

 - Helps to connect with customers thereby engaging with them directly and promoting brand